gauravkdesai/Family-Weather-Wardrobe/README_SECRETS.md

-# Secret Manager & Cloud Run: secure secret injection
+# Secret Manager (legacy Cloud Run notes)

+> Note: The app now deploys its backend as a Cloud Function.
+This document is kept for reference only and describes the previous Cloud Run setup.

 This guide shows recommended steps and `gcloud` commands to store secrets in **Secret Manager**, grant Cloud Run access using a dedicated service account (principle of least privilege), and inject secrets into Cloud Run as environment variables at deployment time.
 It also includes a small Cloud Build snippet showing how to access secrets during CI/CD without embedding them in images.